newnetdev/NetworkToCode-Class/slides/data/M05_Ansible.md

         ping_pct: "{{ output.stdout.0 | regex_findall('Success rate is (\\d+)\\s+percent') | first }}"
 ```

 The filter has captures the success line and registers the percentage (\\d+) capture group.
-The `first` filter returns the first caputre group as the result.
+The `first` filter returns the first capture group as the result.
 This result is assigned to the variable `ping_pct`.

 ---